seanhamlin/nzflagapi/README.md

 casperjs flag-collect.js
 ```

-It takes a while to download the 10,293 flags so be patient.
-There is a check to no download the flag if a file is already there with the same name.
+It takes a while to page through the 172 pages, so be patient.
+I removed the image download process, as this resulted in 1 GB of flags being downloaded (the code to do this is just commented out, so it is easy to download them if you want).

 ## Licence